 Staying informed is an inevitable quality.
 The more informed you are, the more knowledgeable you become.
 Information helps you stay ahead.
 While this is a good trait, it becomes a threat when all you do is engulf more and more without delivering what you know.
 There’s a term for this, information overload.

-The amount of epic content on the Internet makes it possible for us to digest it all and want more.
-The same discourse has several other versions that you’ll be interested in knowing (It won’t hurt, we say, but it does mentally).
-The only thing we can do to stop this habit is to have self-control.
+The amount of epic content on the Internet makes almost possible for us to digest every and anything with a desire for more.
+The same discourse has several other versions that you’ll be interested in knowing (It won’t hurt, we say, but it does!).

 Living in the Past